What is Gut Health?

-The topic of gut health is becoming more and more prominent in the health and fitness space; but there are a lot of complexities and nuances involved in assessing issues and finding the right recipe for success for each individual.
+The topic of gut health is becoming more and more prominent in the health and fitness space, but there are a lot of complexities and nuances involved in assessing issues and finding the right recipe for success for each individual.

-There are many ways to get the gut to a healthier place; from the basics of increasing food quality and ditching your standard american diet type foods to more advanced interventions such as an elimination diet with specific supplementation interventions.
+There are many ways to get the gut to a healthier place, from the basics of increasing food quality and ditching your Standard American Diet type foods to more advanced interventions such as an elimination diet with specific supplementation interventions.

-Is there any amount of gas that is “normal”?
+Is there any amount of gas that is normal?
 What about bloating and stomach distension?
 And that loose stool you get each time you eat pizza is totally normal, right?

 - What is normal, healthy stool and bowel movement frequency?